|Our camp community|

 |Go go go kart|

 What the roofspace of a campervan lacks in space, it makes up for in warmth.
-Despite the temperature outside having dropped into the parky zone, I was warm as toast in the roof with Boy Three, a quilt, a blanket, a sleeping bag and two hot water bottles.
+Despite the temperature outside having dropped into the parky zone, I was warm as toast in the roof with Boy Three, a quilt, a blanket, such as those personalised baby name blankets if there’s a newborn onboard, a sleeping bag and two hot water bottles.
 Pity it was nearly impossible to move!
 (Someone smaller took my place the next night.)

 |Living in the roof|